 Please enjoy this article, and if you end up recording your own Beatles cover (or if you have any questions!), I’d love to listen… and by the way, for help with chords you can take a look at my ukulele chords guide.
 It will come in handy as you learn new songs.

-Easy Ukulele Songs By the Beatles
+Beginner Ukulele Songs Beatles

 1. In Spite of All the Danger